pricelessbrewing/pricelessbrewing.github.io/_posts/Methods/2017-1-4-Simple-StirPlate-Magnets.md

 Welcome back, I know it's been awhile!
 Hope everyone had a happy new years.
 <p></p><p>
 I purchased an additional magnetic phone mount, and was thoroughly underwhelmed.
 The piece that holds the magnetic disk has a very short rotational range before it releases, and I found it coming off with my phone whenever I removed it.
 As the tinkering homebrewer I am, I thought to myself, "Hmmm...
 I wonder if I can modify this and use it for brewing?".
+The desire is not a new one, it's very similar in function, and design to the <a href="http://www.homebrewfinds.com/2015/02/3d-printed-stir-plate-magnet-mounting-thingy-with-videos.html"> Stir Plate Magnet Mounting-Thingy! from homebrewfinds.</a>
 </p>
 <p></p><p>
 Tl;dr Yes, it makes a very simple premade magnet holder.